vackosar/vackosar.github.io/twitter-bullet-points-to-copy-paste.md

 That requires summarization, for which lists are super helpful.
 Bullet points are crucial to create visually appealing lists.
 Make your list stand out with non-standard bullet points below.
-Copy-paste your favorite character from below and get bullet points onto your Twitter.
+Copy-paste your favorite character from below and get bullet points into your Tweet, Twitter bio, LinkedIn post, or Meta post.

 ### Standard Bullet Points Symbols